Bernard Hopkins vs. Chad Dawson II: Background

-Fight information

 Since neither fighter was able to garner a decision in the previous fight, they entered the contest with the same records they had when they fought the first time.
 Hopkins' record stood at 52-5-2-1, and counting the first fight he had not lost in his last six fights dating back to his 2008 defeat at the hands of Joe Calzaghe, which cost him The Ring light heavyweight championship he had won from Antonio Tarver.
 Dawson entered the fight having only been defeated one time, when Jean Pascal beat him for his WBC and International Boxing Organization titles in Montreal, Quebec, Canada in 2010.
+Hopkins entered the bout as a 7 to 2 underdog.

 Eddie Cotton was the referee for the fight, with Dick Flaherty, Luis Rivera, and Steve Weisfeld as judges.

-The bout
+The fight

 In the fourth round of the fight, Hopkins hit the challenger with an accidental headbutt which caused Dawson to begin to bleed from his eye.
 Later on in that round Dawson again tried to lift Hopkins off the canvas as he had in the previous fight but was unsuccessful.

 Although Hopkins continued to inflict damage to Dawson's face, Dawson kept hitting Hopkins and won a majority of the rounds.
 Hopkins went for a knockout victory which he needed later in the fight, but Dawson held him off and lasted the full twelve rounds.

-Result

 Dawson won a majority decision victory.
-Flaherty and Weisfeld both saw him as a 117-111 winner while Rivera scored the fight even at 114-114.
+Flaherty and Weisfeld both saw him as a 117–111 winner while Rivera scored the fight even at 114–114.

+HBO's unofficial scorer Harold Lederman scored it 117–111 as did The Guardian, while ESPN's Dan Rafael scored the bout 118–110 all in favor of Dawson.

+Aftermath

 Hopkins was not pleased with the loss and stormed out of the ring afterward, saying "let the public judge for themselves" if he won.
 Dawson called Hopkins a dirty fighter and said that if you could go twelve rounds with him you could go twelve rounds with anyone.

+Dawson was linked to a unification bout with WBO champion Nathan Cleverly.